top of page

 How many days of maternity leave are there?
 Do weekends count?

-• If the pregnancy is between 2 and 3 months, she can take 1 week.
+• Miscarriage between 2 to 3 months: 1 week.

 It’s important to note that maternity leave days include weekends and public holidays.
 According to the Council of Labor Affairs’ interpretation of the Labor Standards Act: “Maternity leave, as stipulated in Article 50 of the Labor Standards Act, is meant to protect maternal health.
 Weekends, public holidays, Labor Day, and other holidays designated by the central authorities are included in the leave and do not need to be deducted.”
 Therefore, when calculating maternity leave, mothers should not exclude weekends or holidays, as they are not granted additional days off if a holiday falls during their leave.